AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-configure-dispatcher.md

 When using a Dispatcher with AEM Guides, you must ensure that the DITA map and topic files are rendered as HTML for authors to view the content as they expect \(instead of raw text format\).

-Perform the following steps to update the mime.types file:
+Perform the following steps to update the `mime.types` file:

-1. Connect to the Dispatcher server using SSH and browse to the httpd.conf file.
+1. Connect to the Dispatcher server using SSH and browse to the `httpd.conf` file.

-1. Check the path of the " mime.types" file.
+1. Check the path of the `mime.types` file.

-1. Open the mime.types file and search for " text/html".
+1. Open the `mime.types` file and search for " text/html".
 The default mapping for " text/html" is:

     `text/html html htm`